 And I would guess that some are angry they didn’t think to do it sooner.
 It is an effective protest extending beyond Colin himself, a single lone individual.
 His protest extends to the 13.3% of Americans that are African Americans and reaches beyond his sphere of influence to all of us.

 Maybe the 50.8% of Americans that are women can find a Colin Kaepernick kind of champion?
 Wonder Woman?
 Ryan Gosling?
 We have enough crickets.

 We know it isn’t POTUS Trump.¹ He has a place setting at the Harvey Weinstein table.
 With Bill Cosby.
 Bill Clinton.
 That is also a long list.

 It’s a very large table.

 There are more:

 - Quentin Tarantino:actor, director.

 Since I first started this post, Quentin Tarantino has also stepped forward as knowing of Harvey Weinstein’s sexual proclivities years ago.
 And with this knowledge, he … wait for it … did nothing.

 - George Clooney

-These two knew HW was abusive.
+These two also knew Harvey Weinstein was abusive.
 Given their name recognition, talents, money, white maleness, they acted.
 And did … nothing.